 In order to get access to 4K content on Netflix, you will need a platinum account, which costs $1100 per month.
 If you have this subscription and are on a device that supports 4K, you will see an “Ultra HD” symbol on content that is available in 4K while browsing.
 You can also choose Ultra HD as a filter when searching Netflix.

 Just purchasing a 4K TV will not immediately upgrade your home theater to a cinema experience, though it is a serious step in the right direction.
-You do need to ensure your whole system is set up for 4K.
+You do need to ensure that your whole system is set up for 4K.
 This means making sure your TV box also supports 4K and investing in a decent sound system that can deliver 4K audio, among other things.

-But, on top of this, you also need content created in 4K, and if you are a streamer, that means finding streaming services that offer 4K content.
+On top of this, you also need content created in 4K, and if you are a streamer, that means finding streaming services that offer 4K content.

 Both Netflix and Amazon Prime offer quite a bit of 4K content, and all of their new original content is shot in 4K.